UCaNLabUMB/gr-owc/docs/hardware_characterization/SDR Hardware.md

 - USB-A to USB Type-C cable

 **Setup**
-- Connect the BNC adapter board → AD3 or AD2 Board.
+- Connect the BNC adapter board &rarr; AD3 or AD2 Board.
-- Use the M-M BNC cable to connect the output (W1) on the BNC adapter board → CH1 on the Function Generator (FG).
+- Use the M-M BNC cable to connect the output (W1) on the BNC adapter board &rarr; CH1 on the Function Generator (FG).
-- Connect the USB-A → RPi → AD3 or AD2 Board.
+- Connect the USB-A &rarr; RPi &rarr; AD3 or AD2 Board.
 - Turn on FG &rarr; Press 1 (for channel 1) &rarr; Press on Parameter &rarr; change frequency (e.g., 1kHz), amplitude (e.g., 1 $V_{pp}$), offset (e.g., 0 V).
 - Press on Waveforms &rarr; sine.
 - Press 1 &rarr; Output On.